Holiday rentals in Nuremberg - Casamundo base64Hash Holiday rentals in Nuremberg - Casamundo

 What are the most popular accommodations in Nuremberg?

-The most in-demand accommodations in Nuremberg are apartment rental and condo.
-With 91 offers in Nuremberg, we always find the perfect accommodation for you.
+The most in-demand accommodations in Nuremberg are apartment rental and house rentals.
+With 132 offers in Nuremberg, we always find the perfect accommodation for you.

 What does it cost to rent a holiday home in Nuremberg?

-With Casamundo, you will find holiday rentals in Nuremberg starting from as little as £31.
-On average, properties in Nuremberg will have a size of 90 m² (Condo) and 38 m² (Apartment rental).
+With Casamundo, you will find holiday rentals in Nuremberg starting from as little as £47.
+On average, properties in Nuremberg will have a size of 116 m² (House rentals) and 43 m² (Apartment rental).

 Do you offer pet-friendly apartment rental in Nuremberg?